Hindu Goddess Durga is worshipped in her nine forms, called Navadurga, during the Navratri festival. Out of these, Maa Shailaputri, is the first form.

 Knowing the legends and importance of the form of Maa Durga will help you to perform your Navratri pooja with ultimate devotion and dedication.
 So, have a look at these points below.

 First Among The Nine Durgas

-Shailputri means daughter (putri) of the mountain (shaila).
-Goddess Durga is named Shailputri, as she was born in the house of the King of Mountains "Parvat Raj Himalaya".
-Among the nine Durga forms, Shailputri is the first and foremost one.
-Since she is the Goddess of root chakra, devotees pray this form keeping the Mooladhar in mind.
+Shailaputri means the daughter (putri) of the mountain (Shaila).
+Goddess Durga is named Shailaputri, as she was born in the house of the King of Mountains "Parvat Raj Himalaya".
+Among the nine Durga forms, Shailaputri is the first and foremost one.

-In her previous birth, it was said that Shilputri was Sati, daughter of Daksha.
-Once Daksha performed a big Yagna without inviting Shiva.
-But Sati, wife of Shiva, came there with lord Shiva.
+It is said that Goddess Shailaputri was Sati, the daughter of Daksha in her previous birth.
+Once Daksha performed a big Yajna without inviting Shiva.
+Sati, being the wife of Shiva, came there to attend the holy function.
 Daksha insulted Shiva.
-Sati could not tolerate this and she burnt herself in the fire of Yagna.
-In another birth, she became the daughter of Himalaya and got married to Shiva as Hemavati.
+Sati could not bear the thought of her father having insulted her husband for long, and she burnt herself in the fire of Yajna.
+In another birth, she became the daughter of the Himalaya and got married to Shiva as Hemavati.

-Worshipping Maa Shailputri will evoke the spiritual relationship with Mother Nature.
-Shailputri is the expression of earth and covers all of the hills, valleys, water resources and the atmosphere.
+Worshipping Maa Shailaputri will evoke the spiritual relationship with nature.
+Shailaputri is the expression of earth and covers all of the hills, valleys, water resources and the atmosphere.

 Goddess Of Root Chakra

-Maa Shailputri is considered as the Goddess of root chakra.
+Maa Shailaputri is considered as the Goddess of the root chakra.
 Worshipping her will help in awakening the Moolchakra, thereby helping you to attain spiritual enlightenment.
-Performing poojas and chanting mantras on the first day of Navratri, keeping mooladhar in mind, will help you to perform the rituals auspiciously.
+Performing pujas and chanting mantras on the first day of Navratri, keeping mooladhar in mind, will help you to perform the rituals auspiciously.